travigd/documentation/dotnet-api/reading-events.md

 ```

 <span class="note">
-These methods also have an additional optional parameter which allows you to specify the `UserCredentials` to use for the request.
-If none are supplied, the default credentials for the <code>EventStoreConnection</code> will be used (See <a href="../connecting-to-a-server/#user-credentials">Connecting to a Server - User Credentials</a>).
+These methods also have an optional parameter which allows you to specify the `UserCredentials` to use for the request.
+If you don't supply any, the default credentials for the <code>EventStoreConnection</code> will be used (See <a href="../connecting-to-a-server/#user-credentials">Connecting to a Server - User Credentials</a>).
 </span>

 ## StreamEventsSlice

 The reading methods for individual streams each return a `StreamEventsSlice`, which is immutable.
-The available members on StreamEventsSlice are:
+The available members on `StreamEventsSlice` are:

 <table>
     <thead>